-Visibility will change with the weather and time of day.
+Visibility will change with the weather.
 The weather has two parameters that are to a large extent interdependent, sea state and precipitation.
 These will be shown in the lower right hand corner of the map.
 The precipitation level will also be shown as a graphic on the toolbar.